-

 Conservation of natural resources was a recurring topic during the administration of President John F. Kennedy.
 In fact, a favorite book of Kennedy’s was Henry David Thoreau’s Cape Cod, published in 1865.
 While president, Kennedy, a yachtsman, found restoration by sailing the … Continue reading

-Posted in energy resources, environmental history
+Posted in Economic Geology, energy resources, Petroleum history

 Leave a comment